SY227/agent-visibility-control-tower/README.md

 ## Core product

-**One URL in -> boardroom-ready AI Visibility Brief + visible agent artifacts + Fix Pack + Before / After AI Perception Simulator out.**
+**One URL in → AI Visibility Brief + visible agent artifacts + Fix Pack + Before / After AI Perception Simulator out.**

-The product preserves a single-URL intake and a bounded public-web scan.
-It does not require login, persistence, a second URL, or external system setup.
+The app keeps the workflow simple: one company URL, no login, no documents, and no setup tax.

+It runs a bounded public-page scan, then uses a six-stage Gemini workflow to inspect how the company may be understood by AI agents, LLMs, and answer engines.

 ## What problem this solves

-On the agent-mediated web, the next visitor may be an AI system long before it is a human buyer.

-That machine visitor may:

-- misclassify the company
-- skip key proof
+The next visitor to a company website may not be human.

+AI agents, LLMs, and answer engines may read the site first.
+They may summarize the company, decide whether its claims are trustworthy, and route a buyer toward or away from it.

+That creates a new machine-facing GTM risk.

+A company may be:

+- described too broadly
+- weakly cited
-- miss the right buyer path
+- routed to the wrong buyer path
-- fail to cite the business confidently
+- skipped by an AI agent
-- flatten differentiation into a generic category label
+- flattened into a generic category
+- misunderstood before a human buyer ever clicks

-Agent Visibility Control Tower is built to inspect that machine-facing layer, then turn the findings into repair outputs a real enterprise team can use.
+Agent Visibility Control Tower helps teams inspect that machine-facing layer and repair it with clear, practical outputs.

 ## Not a generic SEO audit

-This is not a generic SEO or crawler audit.
+This is not a generic SEO audit, crawler audit, or open-ended chatbot.

-It is machine-facing GTM infrastructure for the moment before a click, when AI systems are already shaping perception, routing, and commercial visibility.
+It is machine-facing GTM infrastructure for the AI-mediated web.

+The goal is not only to help humans read a website.
+The goal is to help AI agents, LLMs, and answer engines understand what the company does, trust its proof, cite the right signals, and guide buyers to the right next step.

 ## Executive use case

-- **For GTM and growth teams:** identify machine-facing visibility gaps.
+- **For GTM and growth teams:** see where AI agents may misunderstand or misroute the company.
-- **For digital teams:** repair AIO, agent-readability, and citation readiness.
+- **For digital teams:** improve answer-engine readiness, page clarity, and proof packaging.
-- **For content teams:** generate answer-engine-ready copy and FAQ blocks.
+- **For content teams:** generate AI-readable copy, FAQ blocks, and citation-ready proof language.
-- **For engineering teams:** identify schema and structured-data workstreams.
+- **For engineering teams:** identify schema and machine-readable structure workstreams.
-- **For executives:** understand enterprise risk, business consequence, and first-week action.
+- **For executives:** see the risk, business impact, owner, and first-week move.

 ## Product flow